elencerrado/oficaz/replit.md

     - Modern aesthetic with glassmorphism, subtle shadows, and rounded borders.
     - Responsive design for optimal viewing on mobile and desktop.
     - Professional color scheme using Oficaz primary color (#007AFF) and structured grayscale.
-    - Animated elements for enhanced user engagement (e.g., loading spinners, chart animations, button effects).
+    - Animated elements for enhanced user engagement.
     - Unified avatar system with unique background colors or user-uploaded photos.

 ### Backend Architecture